rehierl/node-tree-outliner/1-0-mathematics/1-3-0-sequences.md

 ```
 traceOf(s) begin
   t = ()
-  for e in s begin
+  for c in s begin
-    t = add(e.value, t)
+    t = add(c.value, t)
   end
   return t
 end

-s = < 1, 2, 2, 3 >
+s = [ 1, 2, 2, 3 ]
 s1 = traceOf(s) //- e.g. [ 1, 2, 2, 3 ]
 s2 = traceOf(s) //- e.g. [ 1, 2, 2, 3 ]
 ```

-* any sequence of values allows to consistently iterate over its elements
+* any sequence of values allows to consistently iterate over its components
-* the iteration will visit the elements in order - i.e. from first to last
+* the iteration will visit the components in order - i.e. from first to last
-* subsequent iterations will visit the elements in the exact same order
+* subsequent iterations will visit the components in the exact same order
 * i.e. `s1` is guaranteed to always be identical to `s2`

 <!-- ======================================================================= -->
 ## index-of

 ```
-firstIndexOfValue(v,seq) begin
+firstIndexOf(v,seq) begin
   index = 1
-  for e in seq begin
+  for c in seq begin
-    if (e.value == v) begin
+    if (c.value == v) begin
       return index
     end
     index = index + 1